 Need help choosing?

 If you need help with your data management strategy, visit Choosing The Right Tool to compare data management tools.

 Tier 1: REDCap — appropriate for studies with low to medium data collection complexity, including an effective survey creation and management tool.
 REDCap is not 21 CFR Part 11-compliant.

-Tier 2: SDMS (Requires that you be logged in to the Mayo network) — ideal for moderately complex studies, including retrospective studies, which can benefit from its interface options for pre-population of data elements.
+Tier 2: SDMS (You must be logged in to the Mayo network to view this page) — ideal for moderately complex studies, including retrospective studies, which can benefit from its interface options for pre-population of data elements.
 SDMS is not 21 CFR Part 11-compliant.

 Tier 3: CTMS/Medidata Rave — provides regulatory compliance, sophisticated data management and quality control, and the ability to manage multi-site trials and clinical research.
 CTMS is fully 21 CFR Part 11-compliant.

 Benefits of standardized data management

 Using one of the three tiers of standardized data management tools that Mayo Clinic supports provides several benefits for investigators and the institution:

 - Save time and expense for study design and setup